GOES vs POES: What’s the Difference?

 But their main difference is how they orbit the Earth.
 While GOES orbit is geostationary, POES has a polar orbit.

-Let’s examine the similarities and differences between both satellites with a bit more detail.
+Let’s examine the similarities and differences between both satellites in a bit more detail.

 Geostationary Operational Environmental Satellite (GOES)

 Ever since GOES-1 beamed down its first image from space in 1975, we know this for sure: “GOES knows weather”.
 Not only does this squad of satellites forecast weather, but they have also been an instrumental piece in understanding our environment and climate.

 GOES-16, -17, -T, and -U are the next-generation weather satellites that are part of the GOES-R series.
 GOES-16 and -17 were launched in 2016 and 2018.
 The plan is for GOES-T and -U to launch in 2020 and 2024, respectively.
 Then to keep the tradition alive, they will probably be renamed GOES-18 and -19.